SilvitchaMorandi/DOM_exercise/README.md

 # DOM_exercise
 Document Object Model (DOM) exercise

-I have created my own exercise to absorb the Document object model (DOM).
+I have created my own exercise to understand the Document object model (DOM) structure.
-The page is simple, but it is good to remember all the main concepts.
+The page is simple, but it is good to remember the main concepts. 🎵🥁.